Stabilizer information inequalities from phase space distributions: Stabilizer States

-Let us now consider an \emph{isotropic subspace} $M \subseteq V$, i.e.\ a subspace on which the symplectic inner product vanishes.
-Assume for a moment that $d$ is odd.
-Isotropicity implies by Eq.~\eqref{eqn:heisenberglaw} that the Weyl operators $\{w(m)\,|\,m\in M\}$ all commute.
-Using this fact, one easily verifies that
+Let us now consider an \emph{isotropic submodule} $M \subseteq V$, i.e.\ a submodule on which the symplectic form vanishes.
+Isotropicity implies by \eqref{eqn:heisenberglaw} that the Weyl operators $\{w(m) : m\in M\}$ form an Abelian group---a \emph{stabilizer group}.
+One easily verifies that

-defines an orthogonal projection onto a $d^{n - \dim M}$-dimensional subspace of $(\CC^d)^{\otimes n}$.
-This subspace is called the \emph{stabilizer code} associated with $M$.
-The corresponding \emph{stabilizer state} then is the normalized projection
+defines an orthogonal projection onto a $d^n / \abs M$-dimensional subspace of $(\CC^d)^{\otimes n}$.
+This subspace is called the \emph{stabilizer code} associated with $M$; it contains the vectors in $(\CC^d)^{\otimes n}$ that are invariant under the stabilizer group.
+The corresponding \emph{stabilizer state} is the density operator